 But to answer your larger question of how to do the right thing when it comes to bagging trash and reusing grocery bags, here’s what we suggest: Use the bags that the city requires for your recycling and trash, and reuse your grocery bags as, well, grocery bags.
 Wad a few up and keep them in your purse for shopping trips.
 Think how many bags you can prevent from being manufactured in the first place and ultimately landfilled!
 (Of course there are also a myriad of more fashionable reusable shopping bags out there, too, that will serve the same purpose.)
 Beyond that, any extra bags you still find yourself faced with can be taken to a nearby recycling bin.

 Story by Sarah Schmidt.
 This article originally appeared in Plenty in May 2008.
-The story was added to MNN.com in August 2009.
+The story was added to MNN.com.